-1. An excavator shall comply with all reasonable support specifications that the underground facility operator provides pursuant to N.J.A.C.
-14:2-4.2(d);
+1. An excavator shall comply with all reasonable support specifications that the operator provides pursuant to N.J.A.C.
+14:2-4.2(e);

-2. If the underground facility operator does not provide support specifications under (b)1 above, the excavator shall provide support in accordance with generally accepted engineering practice.
+2. If the operator does not provide support specifications pursuant to (b)1 above, the excavator shall provide support in accordance with generally accepted engineering practice.
 The support shall be at least equivalent to the support to the underground facility prior to the excavation;